getcarina/getcarina.com/_posts/2016-04-15-weekly-news-container-day.md

 {{ page.excerpt }}

-### Containers Meetup at OpenStack Summit Austin
+### Containers meetup at OpenStack Summit Austin

-The Carina team will be [hosting a containers meetup](https://getcarina.com/blog/container-day-austin-summit/) on April 26th, during the OpenStack Summit in Austin.
+The Carina team will be [hosting a containers meetup](https://getcarina.com/blog/container-day-austin-summit/) on April 26 during the OpenStack Summit in Austin.
 The meetup will be a great time to see demos and discussions from early Carina users and other leaders in the containers ecosystem.
-The meetup is _not exclusive_ to summit attendees—anyone is welcome to come meet with our team and other Carina users.
+The meetup is _not exclusive_ to summit attendees—anyone is welcome to come and meet with our team and other Carina users.

 In addition to the meetup, members of the Carina team will be present throughout the summit in the [“Rackspace Cantina”](http://blog.rackspace.com/relax-recharge-rackspace-cantina-openstack-summit-austin/).
-If you’re attending the summit, come see us on the rooftop patio at Michelada’s to relax and recharge!
+If you’re attending the summit, come and see us on the rooftop patio at Micheladas to relax and recharge!

 ### Carina reboots completed

-Our team completed the process of rebooting all Carina instances on Tuesday, April 12th to patch a [Linux kernal bug](https://tech.vijayp.ca/linux-kernel-bug-delivers-corrupt-tcp-ip-data-to-mesos-kubernetes-docker-containers-4986f88f7a19) that delivered corrupt network data to containers.
+Our team completed the process of rebooting all Carina instances on Tuesday, April 12, to patch a [Linux kernel bug](https://tech.vijayp.ca/linux-kernel-bug-delivers-corrupt-tcp-ip-data-to-mesos-kubernetes-docker-containers-4986f88f7a19) that delivered corrupt network data to containers.
 The reboots went smoothly, and all Carina clusters are up and running again.
 All containers that were configured to [restart automatically](https://docs.docker.com/engine/reference/commandline/run/#restart-policies-restart) should have done so, but please reach out to us in [the forums](https://community.getcarina.com/) or in [#carina on freenode](https://botbot.me/freenode/carina/) if you’re seeing any issues with your clusters following the reboot.

 ### Replay and slides of “Effective Docker Swarm”